GoogleChrome/developer.chrome.com/site/en/blog/topics-enhancements/index.md

 ## Taxonomy

 Alongside the initial Topics API announcement, we proposed a taxonomy designed for testing.
-This is the list of available topics that may be returned by the API.
+The taxonomy is the list of available topics that may be returned by the API.
 We repeatedly received [feedback](https://github.com/patcg-individual-drafts/topics/issues/3) that the testing taxonomy did not represent topics the advertising industry cared most about, so today we're announcing an [improved taxonomy](https://docs.google.com/spreadsheets/d/1hJ5wDtxFtHADsFKDfKjepN8yOVp13XcMNXm_8bSLqxo/edit?usp=sharing).